ecmwf/ecflow/Doc/sphinx-examples/glossary.rst

       There are several types of zombies:

          * path
-            - The task path can not be found in the server, because node tree was deleted, replaced,reload, server crashed or backup server does not have node tree.
+            - The task path cannot be found in the server, because node tree was deleted, replaced,reload, server crashed or backup server does not have node tree.
             - Jobs could have been created, via server :term:`scheduling` or by :term:`user commands`